Anti-Bihari sentiment: Bangladesh

 Many Biharis in Bangladesh were Urdu-speaking and supported the Pakistan Armed Forces during the Bangladesh Liberation War.
 Their opposition to the Bengali language movement and the independence of Bangladesh led to significant reprisals by the Mukti Bahini and other militias.
 Various reports estimate that up to 150,000 Biharis may have been killed during this period.

 Nepal

-Biharis in Nepal have reportedly faced social discrimination and been subjected to derogatory terms such as raddi kaghaz, khaali botal, and Bihari bhaiya.
-In one incident, a Bihari national was killed and two others were injured after Nepalese armed police opened fire near the Lalbandi border outpost.
+Biharis in Nepal have reportedly faced social discrimination and been subjected to derogatory terms such as raddi kaghaz (lit 'waste paper', or 'rags'), khaali botal (lit 'empty bottle'), and Bihari bhaiya (lit 'brother from bihar).
+In one incident, a Bihari was killed and two others were injured after Nepalese armed police opened fire near the Lalbandi border outpost.

 Attacks on Sikhs

 Following the 1984 anti-Sikh riots, a significant number of Sikhs residing in areas such as Patna City, Lalji Tola, and Exhibition Road began relocating from Bihar.
 The trend continued into the 1990s due to deteriorating law and order and rising extortion.

 In 2022, a group of Sikh pilgrims from Punjab were attacked in Bhojpur district when their vehicle was stopped, and the driver was assaulted during a dispute over a religious donation.
 At least seven sustained injuries.